dwyl/PWA-Liveview/README.md

 ## What?

-An Elixir-LiveView demo webapp to demonstrate how to setup a real-time collaborative app with offline support (PWA) using CRDT with off-line navigation.
+An Elixir-LiveView demo webapp to demonstrate how to setup a real-time collaborative app with __offline support__ (PWA) using CRDT with navigation.

 ## Why?

 Some applications may have some interactivity that you may want ot preserve when off-line, or you simply don't want the app to break down in case the user goes off-line.

-If you want some interactivity, you need to use a reactive JavaScript framework.
+If you want some interactivity, you need to use a reactive JavaScript framework which will be mirrored by the server.

 If not, you can still display some degradated cached pages.

 ## How?

+__TLTR__

-TLTR: use `navigator.addEventListener("navigate")` to cache "by hand" the whole HTML (includes csrf), and have carefully ordered routes.
-Implement a polling heartbeat as `navigator.onLine` is unreliable when navigating.
-Just a bit 🤯..
+- use `navigator.addEventListener("navigate")` to cache "by hand" the whole HTML (includes csrf),
+- use `strategies: "generateSW"`,
+- use carefully ordered routes to `workbox.runtimeCaching`,
+- set `workbox.inlineWorkboxRuntime: true` to have a unique "sw.js" file,
+- set the pages URL in `workbox.additionalManifestEntries`
+- set `workbox.navigateFallback: null`
+- for `SolidJS`, set the correect file extensions: `resolve: {  extensions: [".mjs", ".js", ".json", "wasm"]}`,
+- Implement a pooling heartbeat as `navigator.onLine` is unreliable when navigating.

 ## Show case